 That proved to be frustrating.

-|That was at least until I found Yumpu.com, which is among the fastest trending Calameo alternatives.|
+|That was at least until I found Yumpu.com, a publisher like Calameo, which is the fastest trending Calameo alternative.|

 Sales Increased 12 Percent in My First Quarter Self-Publishing

 So here is my Calameo publishing review.
 My experience with the Calameo publications was disappointing.

 First, let’s backtrack and answer the burning question…

 …“What is Calameo?”

 |It’s a digital magazine publishing platform that allows you to self-publish your own content in an easy to read and professional format.|